-The Personnel Committee has four members.
-These are Johannes Baillou (Chairman), Wolfgang Büchele, Theo Siegert, and Frank Stangenberg-Haverkamp.
+The Personnel Committee has four members: Johannes Baillou (Chair), Wolfgang Büchele, Michael Kleinemeier, and Frank StangenbergHaverkamp.
 The Personnel Committee meets at least twice a year.
 Further meetings are convened as and when necessary.
 Meetings of the Personnel Committee are attended by the Chairman of the Executive Board of Merck KGaA, Darmstadt, Germany, unless the Committee decides otherwise.
-The Personnel Committee is responsible for, among other things, the following decisions concerning members and former members of the Executive Board: contents of and entry into employment contracts and pension contracts, granting of loans and advance payments, changes to the compensation structure and adaptation of compensation, approval for taking on honorary offices, board positions and other sideline activities, as well as division of responsibilities within the Executive Board of Merck KGaA, Darmstadt, Germany.
-The Personnel Committee passes its resolutions by a simple majority - in matters concerning the Chairman of the Executive Board unanimity is required.
-The Chairman of the Committee reqularly informs the Board of Partners of its activities.
+The Personnel Committee is responsible for, among other things, the following decisions concerning members and former members of the Executive Board: contents of and entry into employment contracts and pension contracts; granting of loans and advance payments; changes to the compensation structure and adaptation of compensation; approval for taking on honorary offices, board positions, and other sideline activities; and division of responsibilities within the Executive Board of Merck KGaA, Darmstadt, Germany.
+The Personnel Committee passes its resolutions by a simple majority; in matters concerning the Chairman of the Executive Board, unanimity is required.
+The Chairman of the Committee regularly informs the Board of Partners of its activities.